muan/site/_posts/2023-07-06-why-not-today.md

 I have a bag of charcoal in my apartment.
 So now this question comes to mind on the bad days.
 "Why not today?"

-As [previously discussed](/posts/depression), I seem to be incapable lf physically killing myself; nevertheless, the bad days have been pushing me to take tiny steps, ones that are easy and far removed enough that don't trigger my survival instinct.
+As [previously discussed](/posts/depression), I seem to be incapable of physically killing myself; nevertheless, the bad days have been pushing me to take tiny steps, ones that are easy and far removed enough that don't trigger my survival instinct.
 Now that I have taken a step, a physical step, both my therapist and psychiatrist upped the frequency of our appointments and my psychiatrist increased the number of pills.

 I think about how I don't have things in order yet.
 For example, no one has access to one of the accounts that is about to be merged with another company, and if I don't stay alive till then to deal with their merger (inconvenienced by Wall Street, lol), a lot of money goes to waste when it otherwise would have make some people I care about right now very happy.
 But does it matter if I was dead?
 Who is left to care?